sadnub/laravel-mongodb-passport-fix/README.md

 This will need to be run everytime Laravel Passport is updated

-You can revert these changes by running `php artisan fix:passport -rollback`
+You can revert these changes by running `php artisan fix:passport --rollback`